SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 ..
 NOTE: The list of context-sensitive keywords above is derived from the file "swift/include/swift/AST/Attr.def" where they're marked CONTEXTUAL_SIMPLE_DECL_ATTR.
+   XXX A bunch of the existing entries above don't appear in that file.

 The following tokens are reserved as punctuation and can't be used as custom operators: